Alex Higgins-Titsha: Professional career

 On 22 March 2022, Higgins-Titsha signed with the Inner West Bulls of the NBL1 East division.
 Going on to average 11 points, 6.5 rebounds, 2 steals and a block per game across his debut season, he re-signed with the club on 31 January 2023.

 Increasing his average to 16.7 points, 8.7 rebounds, 2.4 steals and 1.3 blocks per game, Higgins-Titsha was named NBL1 East Defensive Player of the Year and helped the Bulls end the regular season ranked second, however the side fell in the first round of the playoffs.

 On 8 October 2023, Higgins-Titsha signed with the Bangui Sporting Club of the Road to BAL.
 Appearing in eight games for the club, he averaged 10.4 points and 5.6 rebounds per game.

 On 24 December 2023, Higgins-Titsha re-signed with the Inner West Bulls for the 2024 season and reached highs of 32 points and 17 rebounds across the season before once more falling in the first round of the playoffs.
 He was named to the NBL1 East All-Star Five.

 On 11 July 2024, Higgins-Titsha signed with the Cairns Taipans of the National Basketball League (NBL) as a development player for the 2024–25 NBL season.
 After debuting with four points, four rebounds and four blocks in five minutes, he started his third professional game and finished with an 11 point and 11 rebound double-double.
 Going on to average 6.2 points, 3.9 rebounds and 0.9 blocks across 18 appearances, he was awarded the Taipans' Coaches Award.

 On 25 March 2025, the Taipans exercised their club option on the second year of his contract, seeing him remain with the club for the 2025–26 NBL season.
 During the off-season, he spent time with the Cairns Marlins of the NBL1 North in the 2025 NBL1 season and played for the Golden State Warriors during the 2025 NBA Summer League.

-On 29 October 2025, Higgins-Titsha was ruled out for the rest of the 2025–26 NBL season due to a wrist injury.
+After a strong start to the 2025–26 NBL season, averaging 6.2 points in nine games and recording a career-high 16 point performance, Higgins-Titsha was ruled out for the rest of the season due to a wrist injury on 29 October 2025.

+He joined the Bankstown Bruins of the NBL1 East for the 2026 season.

+On 5 June 2026, Higgins-Titsha signed with the Perth Wildcats a three-year deal, with a team option on the third year.